I Have Gum Disease: What Now?

 - Stop disease progression

-Our dentist and team will evaluate your condition before determining if either a regular teeth cleaning or scaling and root planing is necessary.
+Dr. Paul will evaluate your condition before determining if either a regular teeth cleaning or scaling and root planing is necessary.
 We’ll also discuss whether additional products like specialized mouth rinses or toothpastes would positively benefit your oral routine.

 Scaling and Root Planing